Click here (Right-click and "Save target as...") to download this sample letter in MS Word format.

 Dear Ms. Public:

-The purpose of this correspondence is to officially inform you that I am assigning you the grade of "F" in Sociology 120 for the spring, 2009 academic semester.
-As you should be aware, I am assigning this letter grade based on the recent allegation of academic dishonesty I have made against you in the aforementioned course.
-Please be advised that I am forwarding this academic dishonesty case to the Office of Student Judicial Affairs for whatever additional action that office deems necessary.
+The purpose of this correspondence is to officially inform you that I am assigning you the grade of "F" in Sociology 120 for the spring, 2016 academic semester.
+I am assigning this letter grade based on the recent allegation of academic dishonesty I have made against you in the aforementioned course.
+Please be advised that I am forwarding this academic dishonesty case to the Office of Student Conduct for whatever additional action that office deems necessary.

-On March 1, 2009, during the administering of Exam #1 for this course, I personally observed you utilizing an unauthorized sheet of paper containing numerous answers for this specific examination.
-You should recall from our course syllabus, class discussions, and the examination instructions that such aid was strictly prohibited.
-Furthermore, when I asked to speak with you during this examination, and then confronted you about this unauthorized aid, you admitted to this misconduct.
+On March 10, 2015, while administering Exam #1 for this course, I personally observed you utilizing an unauthorized sheet of paper which contained numerous answers for this specific examination.
+You should recall from our course syllabus, class discussions, and the examination instructions that such aid is strictly prohibited.
+Furthermore, when I asked to speak with you during the examination and confronted you about using an unauthorized aid, you admitted to this misconduct.

-Should you wish to appeal this grade I have assigned as a penalty for academic dishonesty, you should consult and follow the procedures outlined in the Student Handbook http://www.utm.edu/departments/conduct/_pdfs/stuhandbook0809.pdf.
-You may appeal this penalty within five calendar days of your receipt of this letter by notifying the University's Office of Student Conduct, 310 Clement Hall, Martin, TN 38238.
-This office can provide you with additional information regarding your rights and options in this matter.
+Should you wish to appeal the grade I have assigned as a penalty for academic dishonesty, you should consult and follow the procedures outlined in the Student Handbook: http://www.utm.edu/studenthandbook/student_handbook.pdf .
+For assistance requesting a Grade Appeal, contact the University's Office of Student Conduct, located at 212 Boling University Center, Martin, TN 38238.

 John B. Ethical, Associate Professor, Department of Sociology